Q: Why doesn’t my department or office appear on the map?

 Data Sources

-Public Affairs manages data related to locations and in which categories the buildings appear.
-Facilities & Services provides building names, addresses, accessibility information and building images that appear in the pop-up windows.
-Only buildings owned by the campus or private buildings where the campus rents office space appear within the building index or in search results.
-Google provides the names of the buildings that appear on the base map.
+StratCom manages data related to building locations and the categories in which they appear.
+Facilities & Services provides building names/addresses/codes, accessibility information and exterior facility images.
+Only buildings owned by the university or private facilities where the campus rents or leases office space appear within the building index or in search results.
+The names of the buildings displayed on the base map are sourced directly from Google.